Mathématique: Chapter 5

 “Yup.
 Got that much.
 But why?”

-Rush felt the enormity of what remained unsaid pressing down on his mind.
+Rush felt the enormity of what remained unsaid pressing on his mind.
 The immediacy of the concerto was difficult to escape.
-He grasped for a different way to express what had happened.
+He grasped for a different way to express what’d happened.

 He came up with nothing.

-After a long pause, Jackson said, “If I had to guess, I’d guess this: you’ve been working intensively on Ancient technology.
+After a long pause, Jackson said, “If I had to guess, I’d guess this: you’ve been working intensively on Ancient technology and something happened—some somatosensory experience you can’t explain.
 You’re learning their language.
-We know that in some poorly defined way—even that alone can change the human mind.
-Maybe you had some kind of somatosensory experience or overload you can’t explain.
-I can’t explain it either.
-I can only tell you it’s happened to me.”
+We know their language alone, its very structure, can change the human mind.”

-“You heard something,” Jackson said, like he could read the truth of it straight out of Rush’s mind.
+“You heard something,” Jackson said, like he could read the truth of it straight from Rush’s mind.
 “What was it?”

 “A concerto,” Rush admitted.

-The relief on Jackson’s face was so intense that he couldn’t quite hide it, though he tried.
+The relief on Jackson’s face was so intense that he couldn’t hide it, though he tried.
 He blew out a shaky breath.
 “A concerto.”
 He gave Rush a small smile.
-“Which one?”
+“A human concerto?”

 “Mendelssohn’s violin concerto in E minor.”
 Rush frowned, searching the other man’s face.
 “You were expecting—what?”

-“Not a concerto.
-A concerto is okay.
-A concerto is fine!
+“Not a human concerto.
+A human concerto is okay.
+A human concerto is fine!
 Congratulations on how normal you are.”

 “I heard you got number four.”
-Jackson looked away, speaking over him.
+Jackson intentionally plowed over him, changing the subject with the momentum of a wrecking ball.
 “Sam said that Dr. Perry said that Dr. Volker said that Dr. Park said that you’d said that you’d gotten it.”

 “Yes, it was a stream cypher.”

 “Mmm, good.”
-Daniel smiled.
+Jackson smiled.
 “I have no idea what that means, but good.”

 “There are six left,” Rush tried to cling to his exhaustion, tried to twist it into a shield that couldn’t be burned away by the tone.